Are you planning on visiting Negros Oriental? Here is our ultimate Dumaguete City travel guide!

 Tierra Alta Residential Resort is situated at the mountainous region of Valencia and offers breathtaking views of the Negros province.
 The resort’s aquatic pool is lovely and the Rush Zipline is a must-try experience.

-Siquijor is one of the closest islands to Dumaguete.
+Siquijor is one of the closest islands to Dumaguete and warrants an inclusion to our Dumaguete City travel guide.
 You can take the ferry to the island and enjoy the Siquijor Coastal Tour and Mountain Tour.

 The island offers amazing places to visit and that’s barely covering the reasons to visit Siquijor!